Omisore76/aws_vpc_test_env/README.md

 If you check your AWS dashboard, you'll see that a VPC, public subnet, internet gateway, route table, security group, keypair, and Amazon EC2 instance have all been created.

+## Helpful Tips
+Hey!
+Here are some helpful tips:
+You can choose any location and name for your keypair.
+If you do this, you'll need to specify the file path in the **"aws_key_pair"** resource block.

+And of course, feel free to modify the template to suit your needs.

+Thanks!